Utah Tech Trailblazers men's basketball

 The Utah Tech Trailblazers men's basketball team represents Utah Tech University (formerly known as Dixie State), in St. George, Utah as a member of NCAA Division I and the Western Athletic Conference (WAC).
 Previously, the school's program participated in the Rocky Mountain Athletic Conference (RMAC), at the NCAA Division II level.

 The Trailblazers are currently led by seventeenth-year head coach Jon Judkins.

 The team plays its games at the Burns Arena on its campus in St. George.

 In 2022, the university changed its name from Dixie State University to Utah Tech University.
-The forward-facing name change was made in mid-May, ahead of the legal change on July 1.
+The name change was made in mid-May, ahead of the legal change on July 1.
 The "Trailblazers" nickname was not affected.

 Postseason results

 NJCAA results

 Dixie College, as the school was then known, experienced tremendous success as a junior college.
 In 1985, Dixie won its first national title, defeating Kankakee Community College, 57–55.
 National player of the year Averian Parrish and Brent Stephenson were the leading players on the 35–1 team coached by Neil Roberts.
 In 2012, the 1984–85 team was inducted into the school's Hall of Fame.
 Parrish and Roberts have been both been inducted into the school's Hall of Fame.

 Dixie went to the Final Four in 2001 behind the play of future NBA player Marcus Banks.
 The following year, Dixie won its second national title behind the play of Jaime Lloreda.
 Jeff Kidder was the head coach for Dixie's second title run.

 Dixie transitioned to Division II in 2007.